 Jim Woodrum is a Clinical Professor at the Kellogg School of Management at Northwestern University.
-At Kellogg, he is Managing Director of Executive Education, with a focus is on designing and teaching in courses for senior executives and Board members.
-He has been at Kellogg since 2013.
+At Kellogg, he is Managing Director of Executive Education, with a focus on designing and teaching in courses for senior executives and Board members.
+Jim also serves as the Academic Director for Kellogg's Corporate Governance Program.

 Before joining Kellogg, Jim was with the University of Wisconsin-Madison, where he taught leadership and organization behavior classes in the Evening and Executive MBA program, and also taught executive education courses on strategy, leadership and talent management.
 While at Wisconsin, he also held the positions of Associate Dean--Executive and Evening MBA as well as President of the Center for Advanced Studies in Business.

 In addition to his role at Northwestern, Jim is a member of the Board of Directors and Chairman of the Compensation Committee at Packaging Corporation of America (PCA).
-With about 14,000 employees and 2017 revenues of $6.4 Billion, PCA is the fourth largest producer of containerboard and corrugated packaging products and the third largest producer of uncoated freesheet paper in the United States.
-PCA operates eight mills and 94 corrugated products plants and related facilities.
+With about 14,000 employees and 2018 revenues of more than $7.0 Billion, PCA is the fourth largest producer of containerboard and corrugated packaging products and the third largest producer of uncoated freesheet paper in the United States.
 Jim is also a Senior Advisor (of Counsel) with Exequity LLP, where he consults with companies on compensation, HR strategy, and corporate governance.

 For high-potential executives with enterprise-level responsibilities, this condensed, immersive experience — enhanced throughout with executive coaching — focuses on developing senior executive leadership agility, driving innovation, identifying growth opportunities and equipping your organization for the challenges and opportunities of the 21st-century.